Categories

 Venera 4

-Venera 4 was the first Venus probe built by the Lavochkin design bureau, which was founded in 1937.
+Venera 4 was the first Venus probe built by the Lavochkin Design Bureau, which was founded in 1937.
 The engineers retained the basic design layout of the earlier 3MV probes built under Chief Designer Sergei Korolev (1907-1966), the lead Soviet rocket engineer and spacecraft designer during the Space Race between the United States and the Soviet Union.

 Venera 4 Mockup

-A 1:3 mockup of the Venera 4 spacecraft at Memorial Museum of Astronautics (Moscow).
+A 1:3 mockup of the Venera 4 spacecraft at the Memorial Museum of Astronautics (Moscow).
 Photo by Armael – Own work, CC0, Link

 After a mid-course correction on July 29, 1967, Venera 4 approached Venus on October 18, 1967.
 About 2 hours before arrival at Venus, at a distance of 27,962 miles (45,000 kilometers), on command from Earth, the spacecraft was properly oriented for entry.

-The same day, on Octobe 18, the 11.5 feet (3.5 meters) high descent vehicle (main bus) of the Venera 4 spacecraft entered the Venusian atmosphere at a velocity of about 7 miles per second (11 kilometers per second) and became the first spacecraft to transmit data from another planet’s atmosphere.
+The same day, on October 18, the 11.5 feet (3.5 meters) high descent vehicle (main bus) of the Venera 4 spacecraft entered the Venusian atmosphere at a velocity of about 7 miles per second (11 kilometers per second) and became the first spacecraft to transmit data from another planet’s atmosphere.
 It returned data for some time before being burned and destroyed in the atmosphere.

 The lander indeed experienced as much as 300 g’s as predicted and reduced its speed to 689 feet per second (210 meters per second), at which point the parachute system was deployed.
 Simultaneously, it began to transmit information back to Earth.

-Venera 4 data was analysed together with the data of the Mariner 5 probe, under a combined Soviet-American working group of COSPAR in 1969, an organization of early space cooperation.
+Venera 4 data was analyzed together with the data of the Mariner 5 probe, under a combined Soviet-American working group of COSPAR in 1969, an organization of early space cooperation.
 The data revealed that Venus was extremely hot, that its atmosphere was far denser than expected, and that it had lost most of its water long ago.

 Soviet scientists initially believed that the probe transmitted until contact with the surface, announcing that “a calculation of the rate of descent of the station until termination of transmission of data indicates that it continued transmitting until it actually touched the surface of the planet.”